backster82/finanzen-crawler/README.md

-# Finanzen-Fundamentals
+# finanzen-crawler-objectified
 Finanzen-Fundamentals is a Python package that can be used to retrieve fundamentals of stocks.
 The data is fetched from [finanzen.net](https://www.finanzen.net), a German language financial news site.
 Note that the api is English but all data will be returned in German.

+This implementation is derived from Joshuas Hruziks finanzen-fundamentals and implements the functions in an and object oriented way.

 # Installation
-You can easily install finanzen-fundamentals via pip: `pip install finanzen-fundamentals`
+This module can currently not be found on PyPi or any other python repository.

+To use the module check it out into your project.

+`git clone -b objectified https://github.com/backster82/finanzen-crawler.git`

 If you choose to download the source code, make sure that you have the following dependencies installed:
 * requests
+* numpy
-* BeautifulSoup
+* pandas
 * lxml
+* time

-You can install all of them by running: `pip install requests BeautifulSoup lxml`.
+You can install all of them by running: `pip install requests lxml numpy pandas time`.

 # Usage
 ## Import